Disclosure: I attended baseball spring training at no cost as part of a press trip to Arizona. All opinions are my own.

 As you may guess, there tends to be a lot of traffic congestion in the areas around the baseball fields before the games.
 Arrive early so you get the best parking and don’t have to worry about being late because of traffic.

 There are a few family resorts I recommend (and have stayed at no cost), like the Fairmont Scottsdale Princess, the Pointe Hilton Squaw Peak Resort, and the Westin Kierland Resort.
-You’ll also be able to enjoy the pools, the kids activities, and the other amenities when you aren’t watching baseball spring training.
+You’ll also be able to enjoy the pools, the kids’ activities, and the other amenities when you aren’t watching baseball spring training.

-Check out downtown as well.
+Check out downtown Phoenix as well.
 There’s been so much done to Downtown Phoenix in the past few years, and there’s now so much to see.
 There’s also “Food Truck Friday” which includes many of the popular local trucks.
 You can see all of our things to do in Phoenix with kids here.

 Have you been to baseball spring training in Arizona?
 What tips would you recommend?